Mendasp/NS2Plus/README.md

 	- Made weapons that were actively picked up get swapped to (pistols, mines).
 (Thanks remi.D!)
 	- Added option to prevent shotgun damage numbers from accumulating.
 Available in the HUD tab.
 (Thanks remi.D!)
 	- Added option to speed up damage number accumulation.
 Available in the HUD tab.
 (Thanks remi.D!)

-- 09/05/2014 (Build 265):
-	- Added pickup expire bar.
-You can now see how much time left you have to pick up things on the ground.
-Default is off.
-Available in the Misc. tab.
-	- Fixed lights staying red if the power node was under attack (infestation).
-(Thanks remi.D!)

-- 08/05/2014 (Build 265):
-	- When Autopickup is enabled Welders, Mines and Pistols will no longer show a pickup hint when running over them.
-(Thanks remi.D)
-	- Autopickup will now pick up a weapon more quickly if it was not the last weapon you dropped.
-(Thanks remi.D)
-	- Fixed autopickup better weapons getting stuck in a loop of weapon switching sometimes.
-(Thanks remi.D)
-	- Fixed commander selection bug that made buildings selected with hotgroups not respond properly sometimes.

-- 07/05/2014 (Build 265):
-	- Added "impulse" command to trigger voice overs without using the request menu.
-(Thanks remi.D!)
-	- Added showing number of connecting players to the scoreboard.
-(Thanks remi.D!)
-	- Added showing if a marine has a jetpack to the scoreboard.
-(Thanks Wyzcrack and remi.D!)
-	- Fixed scoreboard not showing spectators to players on teams.
-(Thanks Wyzcrack and remi.D!)
-	- Extra checks in main menu functionality so it doesn't break on mod updates.
-	- Commanders can now see building ranges before dropping them.
-	- Added Lerk deaths to Insight alerts.
-	- Added hints to option inputs.
-	- Added autopickup better primary weapon option (default off).
-Available in Misc. tab.
-	- Reset autopickup options so they default to off.

 =================
 Credits/Thanks to